 Paying only for what you use is a major cloud computing selling point, especially to budget-conscious IT execs.
 But using only what you "need" is easier said than done if developers must roll their own code to automatically add or remove additional compute resources in response to changing demand.

-Autoscaling has been the most common economic justification for enterprise cloud computing.
-Windows Azure introduced built-in autoscaling management for cloud services,
+Autoscaling has been the most common economic justification for

 Amazon Web Services has offered autoscaling in its Elastic Compute Cloud (EC2) public cloud since 2009; however, Microsoft Windows Azure didn't feature it until this year.
 Previously, enterprises could have autoscaling in Azure through third-party service Paraleap Technology's AzureWatch.
 The Azure team has since incrementally improved its autoscaling, monitoring and diagnostics features.

 The need for autoscaling arose from public-facing websites and services exhibiting a combination of predictable and unpredictable traffic variations, which can cause unacceptable response times or even total outages.
 But unanticipated viral events or publicity can cause large, unforeseen increases in Web server load in just an hour or two.
 As a result, Internet startups that encounter notoriety often have been knocked completely out of service.

 DevOps teams can customize data center orchestration software from a variety of sources, such as Microsoft System Center or Puppet Labs Enterprise, to match on-premises resources with cyclic traffic demands.
 However, most startups or enterprises can't realistically devote capital investment to data center facilities that are used only for a fraction of the day or a few times per year.